EliSlovik/Group-Project/README.md

 # Members
 ####

-* Eli Slovik (Main Programmer): Will mainly work on the Upgrade class and its subclass Enhancers, as well as helping with map logic and demographics
+* Eli Slovik (Main Programmer): Helps with GUI, getting data for demographics, and helps with coding some logic

 * Aidan Slovik (Graphics Programmer, and Data Collector): Will design our hard coded maps, and will help Peter with making randomly generated maps